WING-NUS/cs6101/_pages/about.md

 It is not a lecture-oriented course and not as in-depth as the original sources we are drawing from.
 Hence, our course is not a replacement, but rather a class to spur local interest in the topics of information retrieval and retrieval augmented generation.

-<span style="color: red">[NEW] As of 21  Jul 2025, the physical class will take place at Seminar Room 31 (COM4 #03-01), at the School of Computing.</span>

 Please see the detailed schedule in the table.

 ## Schedule  {#schedule}

 The sessions will be broadcast live via the customized Zoom link as advertised on the [Slack group](http://cs6101.slack.com).
 For privacy reasons, the group meeting ID and access is not publicly disseminated here on the webpage.

-**The schedule below is preliminary (last updated 3 Jul 2025.)** We may make slight changes on the allocation for topics and provide alternative suggestions for papers.
+We may make slight changes on the allocation for topics and provide alternative suggestions for papers as we progress throughout the semester.

 <table class="table table-striped">
 <thead class="thead-inverse"><tr><th>Date</th><th width="80%">Description</th></tr></thead>